aws-samples/amazon-cognito-passwordless-email-auth/README.md

 This is the sample code that comes together with the blog post on passwordless e-mail auth in Amazon Cognito: -link to blog-

-The sample code consists of these folders:
+The sample code is contained in these folders.
+Please visit these and run the sample solution:

 - [./cognito](./cognito): a Serverless Application that includes a Cognito user pool with the necessary setup
 - [./client](./client): a Web Client that authenticates with the Cognito user pool